Taiho-dev/AegisSP/README.md

 ## Warning!

-Modifying the skills values without knowing what you are doing may result it in a ban, and so you do it at your own responsibility.
+Modifying the skills values without knowing what you are doing may result it in a ban, and so you do it at your own risk!